Cal women’s basketball team stays together amid challenges

 “With such a young team, we are looking for growth every step of the way,” Cal assistant coach Kai Felton said.
 “Talking is a skill and something this team needs to continue to work on.”

 Olson is the lone senior member of the winless Golden Bears, who will honor the 6-foot guard in the coming days during their final weekend of home games at Haas Pavilion.
-Cal hosts No. 10 Arizona on Friday afternoon.
+Cal dropped the weekend opener, falling in a tight game, 59-50, to No. 10 Arizona.

 Olson is a former freshman walk-on who worked her way to a scholarship and is now starting for a team devastated by injury.
 In a rarely seen scenario, Mastrov graduated early from nearby Miramonte High School last month and enrolled at Cal given she will gain this year of eligibility back because of the pandemic.